 - Create invoices; file documents to organize office environment.

-- Resolve administrative problems and assisted with HR functions.
+- Resolve administrative problems and assist with HR functions.

 - Establish payroll and maintained records.